 Award Amount - This is the monetary amount awarded on the claim.
 This is reported only on awarded cases.

-Other Relief - If there is a non-monetory component to the award, it is indicated here.
-This is reported only on awarded cases in which non-monetary relief is granted by arbitrator.
+Other Relief Requested - If there is a non-monetary component to the claim, it is indicated here.